DayMoniakk/nan7s-bingo/README.md

 ## Info

-Built using the front-end framework [Svelte](https://svelte.dev/) and Typescript.
+Built using the front-end framework [Vue](https://vuejs.org/) and Typescript.

-By default the project is setup to be deployed to [Netlify](https://www.netlify.com/).
+You can find the first version that is using [Svelte 4](https://svelte.dev/) on the `v1-svelte4` branch.

 ## Todo

-- [X] Limit the amount of generic prompts in a bingo board
-- [ ] Saving the bingo board
-- [X] Localization
-- [ ] Better mobile experience
-- [ ] Upgrade from Svelte 4 to Svelte 5 (will probably start from scratch)

 # For developers

-## Run Locally
 Install dependencies

 ```bash